juaml/beautiful-jekyll/currentjobs.md

 **Research Software Developer/Scientist (open)**

-*☞ Are you a programmer interested in research and passionate about open-source?*
+*☞ Do you like building software, research and passionate about open-source?*

 *We are looking for a Research Software Developer/Scientist (m/f/d)*
 -	*Role*: design, develop and deploy high quality cross-cutting research software ecosystem with a particular focus on data handling and machine learning